t9999clint/WavePi/README.md

 I will be making a rasbian image for the ras pi 3, but I want to add a few more features first.

-The installation instructions are as follows, keep in mind that the project is in alpha state right now.
+###The installation instructions are as follows, keep in mind that the project is in alpha state right now.
 1. Install debian based os on your synth device.
 For Raspberry Pi's I strongly recommend raspbian lite (no gui = more ram)
-2. (OPTIONAL) I highly recommend enabling openssh-server so you can remotly manage the files and whatnot using putty and filezilla -- sudo apt install openssh-server -yy
+2. (OPTIONAL) I highly recommend enabling openssh-server so you can remotly manage the files and whatnot using putty and filezilla -- **sudo apt install openssh-server -yy**
-3. (OPTIONAL)update rasbian to latest firmware and whatnot. -- sudo rpi-update
+3. (OPTIONAL)update rasbian to latest firmware and whatnot. -- **sudo rpi-update**
-4. Update other packages -- sudo apt update && sudo apt upgrade -yy && reboot
+4. Update other packages -- **sudo apt update && sudo apt upgrade -yy && reboot**
-5. configure audio levels -- alsamixer
+5. configure audio levels -- **alsamixer**
-6. (optional, but STRONGLY recommended) change default password for pi user. -- passwd
+6. (optional, but **_STRONGLY_** recommended) change default password for pi user. -- **passwd**
-7. Use wget to download latest WavePi release -- wget <INSERT URL HERE>
+7. Use wget to download latest WavePi release -- **wget <INSERT URL HERE>**
-8. use tar to extract the archive -- tar xzf <INSERT FILNAME HERE>
+8. use tar to extract the archive -- **tar xzf <INSERT FILNAME HERE>**
-9. change to WavePi directory -- cd WavePi
+9. change to WavePi directory -- **cd WavePi**
-10. open install-munt.sh and enable the appropriate cpu optimizations -- nano install-munt.sh
+10. open install-munt.sh and enable the appropriate cpu optimizations -- **nano install-munt.sh**
-11. make it executable -- chmod +x ./install-munt.sh
+11. make it executable -- **chmod +x ./install-munt.sh**
 12. run install-munt.sh as root to compile and install munt to your system.
-Go get some coffee this will take a bit. -- sudo install-munt.sh
+Go get some coffee this will take a bit. -- **sudo install-munt.sh**
-13. run the following command to make all the scripts executable. -- chmod +x scripts/*
+13. run the following command to make all the scripts executable. -- **chmod +x scripts/* **
-14. change to the scripts directory -- cd scripts
+14. change to the scripts directory -- **cd scripts**
-15. run the install-scripts.sh command as root -- sudo install-scripts.sh
+15. run the install-scripts.sh command as root -- **sudo install-scripts.sh**
 16. copy over soundfonts and munt rom files to appropriate folders using filezilla or something.
-17. change to the configs subfolder -- cd ../scripts
+17. change to the configs subfolder -- **cd ../scripts**
-18. use aplay to get your alsa device number. -- aplay -l
+18. use aplay to get your alsa device number. -- **aplay -l**
-19. edit main.cfg file and modify the device numbers to match your hardware -- nano main.cfg
+19. edit main.cfg file and modify the device numbers to match your hardware -- **nano main.cfg**
-20. edit the 000.cfg and modify the soundfont settings to match the soundfont you downloaded. -- nano 000.cfg
+20. edit the 000.cfg and modify the soundfont settings to match the soundfont you downloaded. -- **nano 000.cfg**
-21. (optional) create more config files by copying the 000.cfg and configure them for other soundfonts. -- cp 000.cfg 003.cfg
+21. (optional) create more config files by copying the 000.cfg and configure them for other soundfonts. -- **cp 000.cfg 003.cfg**
-22. reboot -- sudo reboot
+22. reboot -- **sudo reboot**

 Now there are two ways to control WavePi, either by using the wavepi command, or by sending it special sysex messages.

-WavePi command syntax
+## WavePi command syntax
-wavepi 000
+- **wavepi 000 :**
-  By entering in a 3 digit number it will attempt to load a config file matching that number in the sonfigs folder. if no file is found it will attempt to load the default config instead (usually 000.cfg). wavepi configfile.cfg
+   By entering in a 3 digit number it will attempt to load a config file matching that number in the sonfigs folder. if no file is found it will attempt to load the default config instead (usually 000.cfg).
+- **wavepi configfile.cfg :**
-  By entering a config file, must have .cfg as an extention and contain no spaces in it's filepath/name, wavepi will load that instead of using a numbered config in the config folder. wavepi soundfont.sf2
+   By entering a config file, must have .cfg as an extention and contain no spaces in it's filepath/name, wavepi will load that instead of using a numbered config in the config folder.
+- **wavepi soundfont.sf2 :**
-  By entering a .sf2 file, wavepi will start it up using the soundfont.sh script. (all files cannot contain spaces in it's name or folder path) wavepi stop
+   By entering a .sf2 file, wavepi will start it up using the soundfont.sh script. (all files cannot contain spaces in it's name or folder path)
+- **wavepi stop :**
    By entering this command, wavepi will check what synth is currently running and stop it using the pkill -P PID command. (please note that the script is smart enough to only allow one synth to run at a time, if you start a synth while one is already running, it'll stop the currently running one first)

-WavePi Sysex messages.
+## WavePi Sysex messages.
-  These messages are using the same format as the ones that Falcosoft MidiPlayer uses.
-F0 66 04 00 F7 is for config 000, F0 66 04 09 F7 is for config 009 (there is currently a bug that limits this to only 000-009)
+- These messages are using the same format as the ones that Falcosoft MidiPlayer uses. **F0 66 04 00 F7** is for config 000, **F0 66 04 09 F7** is for config 009 (there is currently a bug that limits this to only 000-009)
-  This can be sent from MS-DOS using this script... https://downloads.kor.ninja/Music/wavepi/sysex.zip
+- This can be sent from MS-DOS using this script... https://downloads.kor.ninja/Music/wavepi/sysex.zip